ke9ns/KMSWITCH/README.md

 # KMSWITCH
-For those usins a KMSWITCH to control up to 8 antennas for Amateur Radio.
+For those usins a KMTronics 8-channel USB Relay controller, to control up to 8 antennas for Amateur Radio.

-This program will Connect to your KMSWITCH via HTTP Internet connection provided you have a URL address, Port, User name, and Password
-Setup allows you to use a COM port to send/receive CAT commands to change antennas as your radio changes frequencies For SDR type radios, you need a Virtual COM port pair connected to your radio.
+This program will Connect to your KMTronics 8-channel USB Relay controller via HTTP Internet connection provided you have a URL address, Port, User name, and Password Setup allows you to use a COM port to send/receive CAT commands to change antennas as your radio changes frequencies For SDR type radios, you need a Virtual COM port pair connected to your radio.
 This program will automatically send a AI command to your radio.